Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models: Experiments and Results

 \subsection{Establishing the Embedding of Metadata in Images}

 The foundational question addressed in our experiments is whether the metadata attributes, both clinical and acquisition-related, are implicitly embedded within the visual features of the medical images themselves.
-To test this, we used baseline models to predict metadata factors directly from images in both fetal and cervix datasets (see \sectionref{sec:clinical_dataset}).
-We trained separate deep learning classification models for each metadata factor in each dataset.
+To test this, we trained standard ResNet50 models as our \textbf{baseline} models to predict metadata factors directly from images in both fetal and cervix datasets (see \sectionref{sec:clinical_dataset}).
+We trained separate classification models for each metadata factor in each dataset.
 The performance of these baseline models, which simply predict a single metadata factor from the raw image input, is documented under Appendix \ref{sec:full_results_establishing_embedding_of_metadata}.

 The results consistently demonstrate that the visual features extracted by the model contain substantial information regarding the metadata across both domains.
 In the fetal dataset, models achieved strong predictive accuracy for the primary task, as well as for acquisition-related factors like scanner, pixel spacing, and hospital ID.
 Similar performance was also observed among models predicting auxiliary factors from the cervix images.